webhooksite/docs/docs/api/requests.md

 For DNSHooks, all sub-domains, e.g. <code>example.<span class="url-param">tokenId</span>.dnshook.site</code>, are captured.

-If `statusCode` is valid (e.g. 404), that HTTP status will be used in the response (instead of the default.)
+If `statusCode` is valid (e.g. 404), this HTTP status will be used in the response (instead of the default) to test e.g. retry logic.

 Instead of `tokenId`, the alias of the token can also be supplied.